There are many people who make A Journey through NYC religions possible. Here are a few of them!

 She was born in Indonesia and has lived in New York City since the age of 3 and considers the city her home.
 Her experience of growing up in the city has influenced her graduate work, which concerns cultural memory in NYC's thriving Indonesian community.
 She is studying cultural anthropology at Hunter College.

 Although Melissa was raised in a Catholic faith, she was surrounded by people of Islamic, Christian, and Buddhist faiths growing up, most of whom were friends of the family and extended relatives.
 At the age of 14, her parents encouraged her to find a faith that was most compatible with her heart.
 After what had seemed like an endless search, Melissa decided she would like to practice the universal faith of kindness and openness.
 To Melissa, the religious essence is the search for meaning in human existence.
-Melissa hopes it is through this essence that religion can help bridge differences in communities and emphasize unity in diversity among all humans.
+Melissa hopes that this religious search can help bridge differences in communities and emphasize unity in diversity among all humans.

 In her spare time, she enjoys volunteering, visiting museums, live music, food explorations, nature and meaningful connections with people.
 Working on this project allows Melissa to share, explore, discover, investigate, analyze, and fall in love with her beloved city all over again.
 She started as a reporter and then became Deputy Director & Assistant Editor.